ChristinaPa/ChristinaPa/README.md

 🔸I'm Christina and I'm studying Electrical and Computer Engineering!

-🔹I love cloud computing and I'm a Microsoft Learn Student Ambassador since January 2020 😄
+💡I love cloud computing and I'm a Microsoft Learn Student Ambassador since January 2020 😄

-🔸I'm currently learning more about Cloud Security and Python.
+📍I'm currently learning more about Cloud Security and Python.